 God created the heavens and the Earth (Gen. 1), and created humans in His own image, to reflect and mirror His glory to the world (Gen. 2).
 In disobeying God and falling into sin in the Garden of Eden by doing that which God commanded him not to, man broke this perfect relationship with his Creator, in such a way that death and decay entered the world and affected not only his relationship with God, but with others, his entire posterity was corrupted in their nature, as well as the entire creation, having been brought into futility and destruction as a result (Gen. 3, Rom.
 5:12, Rom.
 8:19-23).

-In order to restore this perfect relationship with man and ultimately to renew and restore the entire creation to its original state, a rescue would have to come from outside of hismelf, having been subjected to this futility and unable to rescue himself.
+In order to restore this perfect relationship with man and ultimately to renew and restore the entire creation to a glorified version of its original state, a rescue would have to come from outside of himself, having been subjected to this futility and unable to rescue himself.
 God set in motion a plan to do just that, planned from before the foundation of the world (Ephesians 1:3-10).

 This plan was foreshadowed and spoken of in the Old Testament in a rudimentary yet increasingly unfolding form (e.g., God speaking in Gen. 3:15, Abraham and the covenant God made with him pertaining to this salvation to come in Gen. 17, the prophets such as Isaiah, Jeremiah, Ezekiel, et al.), and in types and shadows (e.g., Moses and the ceremonial system in the Pentateuch, David and his throne in 1, 2 Samuel) and brought to culmination and fruition in time through Jesus’ entrance into the world, who was God Himself become man.